skip to Main Content

 What is a Maintenance Loan?

-European nationals can easily apply for and receive a Maintenance Loan.
+European nationals, living in the United Kingdom with Settled or Pre-settled Status can receive the Maintenance Loan.
 However, Student Finance will use several criteria to accept your application for this loan.

-First, your application needs to fit into one of these two categories: EU Student and European Economic Area (EEA) Migrant Worker.
+First, the Student Finance application must fall under one of the following categories: EU Student and European Economic Area (EEA) Migrant Worker.

 To apply as an EU Student, you have to: